 Total Exposure Starting point is a company's exposure to material ESG issues.
-Manageable Risk Some companies have unmanageable risks , e.g. an oil Unmanageable Risks company will always face risks related to carbon until it changes its business model.
-Managed Risk Management Gap Of the manageable risk a portion is managed through a company's policies, programs, management systems, etc.; the remainder is considered unmanaged (Management Gap).
+Manageable Risk manageable Risks Some companies have unmanageable risks , e.g. an oil company will always face risks related to carbon until it Managed Risk RISKS changes its business model.
+Management Gap \rightarrow Of the manageable risk a portion is managed through a company's policies, programs, management systems, etc.; the remainder is considered unmanaged (Management Gap).
 Unmanaged Risk As a final output, the ESG Risk Rating is an evaluation unmanaged ESG risk.